getgauge/documentation/user/getting_started/project_structure.md

 The specs directory contains all the [spec](../specifications/README.md) files for the project.
 They are the business layer specifications written in simple markdown format.

-A simple example spec (**hello_world.spec**)  is created in the specs directory to better understand the format of specifications.
+A simple example spec (**example.spec**)  is created in the specs directory to better understand the format of specifications.

 Learn more about [specifications](../specifications/README.md)